scalacenter/platform/process/src/ornate/benefits-becoming-module.md

     *  Policies on ticket management, PR & core reviews policies;

 > {.note}
-> In the future, when the Scala Platform consists of an initial set of libraries,
+> In the future, when the Scala Platform consists of an initial set of libraries
-> this set may be extended to:
+> and maintainers, this set may be extended to:
 >   *  Scala documentation website (public scaladoc);
 >   *  Good-looking website under an official Scala namespace;
 >   *  Template and infrastructure to write and update the docs; and
 >   *  Integration with online Scala REPL-like tools to provide reproducible code snippets.

-3. Automatic release of modules.
+3. Release of modules.

     *  Maintainers of module have access to servers and CI.
-    *  A bot automatically releases modules every night, and automation for stable, milestones and release candidates is provided in the CI.
+    *  Automation for nightly builds, milestones, release candidates and stable releases.
     *  Modules maintainers that want to release changes on every merge are encouraged to do so, and our infrastructure accommodates this use case.
     *  The automatic release process checks compatibility of releases according